 Is the Inspiration for the Wall of Honor at Patriots Park.
 Ronald was born in 1970 and graduated from Del Campo High School.
 On July 19, 2007, Army Sergeant Ronald L. Coffelt died of wounds suffered when a bomb exploded in Baghdad.

 Born on April 3, 1943.
 In 1961 Dean graduated from El Camino high school.
 He joined the fire department in 1971.
 January 6, 1981, after a couple of hours of strenuous firefighting, Dean Wesley Rhoads felt ill and was rushed to the hospital where he died.

 Spc Raymond Nigel Spencer Jr.

 Born November 9, 1983.
 Ray grew up in Carmichael and prior to enlisting in the army, he attended the fire science program at American River College and was a volunteer firefighter for the Meadow Vista Fire Department.
-Spc Raymond Nigel Spencer Jr. was killed June 21, 2007 in Baghdad as a result of wounds suffered from enemy contact after his ground combat patrol was attacked with an explosive device and small-arms fire.
+Spc Raymond Nigel Spencer Jr. was killed on June 21, 2007, in Baghdad as a result of wounds suffered from enemy contact after his ground combat patrol was attacked with an explosive device and small-arms fire.

 Deputy Sheriff Kevin Patrick Blount – Born on December 7, 1975.